JoaquinArruiz/library/README.md

 -----
 #### Known Issues:
 - Need to add more validations via JS
-- Change the script so it uses prototype to deletes/modify books instead of merge it all inside the book class
+- Change the script so it uses prototype to deletes/modify books instead of merge it all inside the book html